Access Now

 What you’ll learn

-This one hour got my brain moving in new directions - it opened new pathways to deal with and work through grief.
+“This one hour got my brain moving in new directions - it opened new pathways to deal with and work through grief.”

-Meet your instructor
+Meet your guide,

 Ayako Gallagher (she/her)

-A sense of global responsibility was evident in Ayako from an early age.
-In elementary school, she started a paper route to fund a sponsorship program for a family in Nepal.
-In high school, she volunteered on Vancouver’s East Side, supporting sex workers.
-While studying Sociology and Political Science at UBC, she mentored Indigenous teens through UNYA and organized impactful direct actions as a Canadian Board Member for Students for a Free Tibet.
+While studying Sociology and Political Science at UBC, she mentored an Indigenous teen through an UNYA program for four years and organized impactful direct actions as a Canadian Board Member for Students for a Free Tibet.
 She spent her 20s backpacking and immersing herself in different cultures across Asia, Central and South America, spending a total of almost four years on the road.
-In her 30s, she founded a non-profit, Fundamentals for Change, which supported community projects in a garbage dump community of Kingston, Jamaica.
+In her 30s, she founded a non-profit, Fundamentals for Change, which supported community projects in Riverton, Kingston, Jamaica, where which she traveled down to all through her teens to 30’s, staying with the principal and his family, meeting the Prime Minister’s wife, having a documentary made on FFC and being interviewed on the national talk show, Smile Jamaica.

 Her early stillbirth of her second child, Emiko, in 2020, shook her whole world.
-Without having any learned coping skills for grief from her parents or ancestral background, she was left depressed, isolated and alone.
-For the past four years, Ayako has been researching and finding ways to reclaim the sanctity of her grief and create new rituals and meanings in mourning, rooted in an anti-colonial mindset.
+Without having learned any coping skills for grief from her parents or ancestral background, she was left depressed, isolated and alone.

 To address the lack of post-loss support, Ayako created the Loss to Love app, the world’s first app providing emotional support for bereaved parents through all seasons of their grief.